-Maidstone Borough Local Plan
+Maidstone Borough Local Plan (2011 - 2031)

-3.1 The Maidstone Borough Local Plan (2011 - 2031) will replace the existing Maidstone Borough-Wide Local Plan 2000.
-The new Local Plan sets out a strategy to meet identified development needs for housing through the provision of at least 18,560 homes, in addition to new employment, retail and open space and gypsy and traveller accommodation.

-3.2 The Infrastructure Delivery Plan (IDP) sets out the infrastructure schemes which have been identified as necessary to support the delivery of development proposed in the Maidstone Borough Local Plan.
+- 2.1 The Maidstone Borough Local Plan (2011 2031) sets out a strategy to meet identified development needs for housing through the provision of at least 17,660 homes, in addition to new employment, retail and open space and gypsy and traveller accommodation. - 2.2 The Infrastructure Delivery Plan (IDP) sets out the infrastructure schemes which have been identified as necessary to support the delivery of development proposed in the Maidstone Borough Local Plan.
 The IDP is published separately to the Local Plan and is updated as necessary.
 The infrastructure identified in the IDP is not intended to deal with existing deficits, rather it is to accommodate new development.
-However, in practice these two outcomes are often delivered together.

-3.3 The council has produced the IDP in consultation with a range of local service providers and partners, including but not limited to Southern Water, South East Water, Kent County Council, West Kent Clinical Commissioning Group and the Environment Agency.
+However, in practice these two outcomes are often delivered together. - 2.3 The Council has produced the IDP in consultation with a range of local service providers and partners, including but not limited to Southern Water, South East Water, Kent County Council, West Kent Clinical Commissioning Group and the Environment Agency.
 The IDP takes account of the latest available evidence including documents such as the Integrated Transport Strategy and the County Council's School Commissioning Plan for Kent, and identifies broadly how and when the schemes will be delivered.